Is It Too Much to Ask?

 They remind me of the late community organizer, Saul Alinsky, who wrote in Rules for Radicals that organizing is the process of highlighting whatever is wrong and convincing people they can do something about it.
 The organizer, especially an outside organizer, must first overcome suspicion and establish credibility.
 Next, the organizer must begin the task of agitating: rubbing resentments, fanning hostilities and searching out controversy.
 This is necessary to get people to participate.
 An organizer has to attack apathy and disturb the prevailing patterns of a complacent community life where people have come to accept a situation: “The first step in community organization is community disorganization.”

 Organizing people around their seeming minor discontent is naturally easier, isn’t it?
 Rabble organizers have antennae for people who have come to feel deserving but impotent and they stir them up – not necessarily to a boil but enough to make them grumble when they once had rejoiced.

 On what did the rabble focus?
 Not on hunger but dissatisfaction with the variety of food: “At least we had free fish in Egypt…Is it too much to ask?”
 They used the tool of relative deprivation to compare what they had with others – even if those others were still slaves in Egypt.

 Tragically, the effect of their work remains for the rest of the lives of that generation of Israel.
 They could not stop what they had started – dissatisfaction and entitlement.
-They could not restart what they had stopped – gratitude, obedience and wonder.
+They could not recapture what they had lost – gratitude, obedience and wonder.